-In this lesson, we’ll cover the music theory on Major and minor pentatonic scales, learn at the scale shapes on guitar, and then go over musical application examples with tabs and audio.
-Let’s get started!
+In this lesson, we’ll break down the music theory behind major and minor pentatonic scales, look at the essential scale shapes on the guitar, and explore practical examples with tabs and audio.
+Let’s dive in!

-The following chart shows what notes belong the Major pentatonic scale in all 12 key signatures.
+The chart below shows the notes that make up the Major pentatonic scale in all 12 keys.

 Major pentatonic scale | 1 | 2 | 3 | 5 | 6 |